tralph3/conner/README.md

              `("eat" ,#'conner--run-eat-command))
 ```

-Do make sure to call `conner--expand-command` before running the
+Do make sure to call `conner-expand-command` before running the
 command to ensure each format spec gets expanded as needed.

 ## Acknowledgments